What is Flood Insurance?

 The official definition used by the National Flood Insurance Program (NFIP) is included below.

 ” A flood is (1) “A general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or of two or more properties (at least one of which is your property) from

 a. overflow of inland or tidal waters;

 b. unusual and rapid accumulation or runoff of surface waters from any source;

 (2) collapse or subsidence of land along the shore of a lake or a similar body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels that result in a flood as defined in A.1.a. above. *Mudflow is defined (in part) as “A river of liquid and flowing mud on the surfaces of normally dry land areas, as when earth is carried by a current of water”

 There are many different ways in which a flood event may occur and it is important to know how a flood is defined and what coverage if any are available to protect you.

-FEMA warns homeowners that home insurance policies do not protect against flood and flood related loss.
-In Conneticut there are approximately 37,743 flood insurance policies in force as of 7/31/2018 protecting $9.6 Billion in property according to FEMA centralized statistics.
+FEMA warns homeowners that home insurance policies do not protect against flood and flood-related loss.
+In Connecticut there are approximately 37,743 flood insurance policies in force as of 7/31/2018 protecting $9.6 Billion in property according to FEMA centralized statistics.

 Standard home insurance does not cover flooding.
 While some opt to include limited sewer backup protection, it is not the same as flood insurance.